OliverEvans96/payments-engine-example/README.md

 ## Command Line Interface

-To define the command line interface, I used [`structopt`](https://docs.rs/structopt/0.3.23/structopt/), which is a very nice wrapper around [`clap`](https://docs.rs/clap/2.33.3/clap/) that uses proc macros on a user-defined struct instead of the unweildy builder that raw `clap` appears to be.
+To define the command line interface, I used [`structopt`](https://docs.rs/structopt/0.3.23/structopt/), which is a very nice wrapper around [`clap`](https://docs.rs/clap/2.33.3/clap/) that uses proc macros on a user-defined struct instead of the unweildy builder spaghetti that raw `clap` appears to be.

 ## CI / CD